-All this talk above was about network locked SIM cards & not about locked SIM cards, which are generally caused by entering the wrong code or PIN on a repeated number of occasions.
-I
+All this talk above was about network-locked SIM cards & not about locked SIM cards, which are generally caused by entering the wrong code or PIN on a repeated number of occasions.

-n the next section, we’ll deep dive into both these types of locks and the best methods on how to unlock the locked SIM cards.
+In the next section, we’ll dive deep into both these types of locks and the best methods on how to unlock the locked SIM cards.

 Part 1: Types of SIM Locks

 Before going into details on how to unlock SIM cards, you should dig into the following brief on the types of SIM locks you may have.
 You might be faced with a Network locked SIM card, or SIM Card locked.

 Besides, if you are looking for software to unlock phones to any network, just click to have a try.